go-graphite/carbonzipper/README.md

 carbonzipper: carbonserver proxy for graphite-web
 =================================================

+**PLEASE DON'T USE THIS BRANCH IN ANY KIND OF PRODUCTION.
+IT'S KNOWN TO NOT WORK AT ALL YET**

 [![Build Status](https://travis-ci.org/go-graphite/carbonzipper.svg?branch=master)](https://travis-ci.org/go-graphite/carbonzipper)

 We are using <a href="https://packagecloud.io/"><img alt="Private Maven, RPM, DEB, PyPi and RubyGem Repository | packagecloud" height="46" src="https://packagecloud.io/images/packagecloud-badge.png" width="158" /></a> to host our packages!